Do you remember what you were doing one year ago today? Were you having a good week? Which projects were you working on?

 Unless you have the memory of Sherlock Holmes, you probably have a tough time recalling every detail.
 But that’s exactly what we ask employees and managers to do when we use an annual performance review system.

 Hold on—I thought we were moving into an era of modern performance management.
 Out with the annual reviews and in with the frequent feedback, right?
-Actually, a recent SHRM report shows that 71 percent of organizations still use an annual review system.
+Actually, a recent SHRM report shows that 71% of organizations still use an annual review system.

 Perhaps you aren’t ready to completely overhaul your organization’s annual performance review system today.
 That doesn’t mean you have to suffer through poor results and inaccurate data.
 We have a few ideas for making every performance review more accurate and meaningful, whether it happens once a year or once a month.